 Geopark Hiking Tour (Guided)

-The Geopark Hiking Tour features interesting landforms: a natural geological site of spectacular rock formations that was formed by volcanic activities over 140 million years ago.
+The Geopark Hiking Tour features interesting landforms: a natural geological site of spectacular rock formations that were formed by volcanic activities over 140 million years ago.
 It has been shaped by weathering and waves and is quite spectacular to see.
 Here there is a hexagonal volcanic column of a wall that is the world’s largest example of hexagonal columnar jointing.
 There are also many cool-shaped formations as you look around.
 You can also walk along Reservoir Road and into Sai Kung Country Park.
 The views from this area are stunning.
 This hike wraps up in the Sheng Yiu Hakka Village Museum, that preserves the history of this area.
 You can spend an entire day hiking this area and the trail is 4 km long.

 Hiking tip: Use bug spray to avoid getting bit by mosquitos and use sunscreen even if it’s cloudy.